Ode to the Mets: Composition

 Atlantic City Weekly writer Ryan Loughlin categorized "Ode to the Mets" as dream pop, with others describing it as a ballad.
-The lyrics are unrelated to the Mets or baseball generally.
-Kitty Empire of The Observer found them difficult to decipher.
-Moretti believed the song to be about "something that you set your heart to and you love unconditionally, but continues to disappoint you", which MLB.com writer Michael Clair felt echoed "the kind of self-deprecation Mets fans are famous for".
-Of this interpretation, Casablancas said, "That wasn't my intention with the song, but I can’t argue with [it]".
-AllMusic reviewer Heather Phares described the lyrics as "Casablancas [...] telling off someone who's already long gone", while Helen Brown of The Independent felt it saw the band "[looking] back on their lost years".
+The lyrics are unrelated to the Mets or baseball generally, with Kitty Empire of The Observer considering them difficult to decipher.
+Moretti believed the song was about "something that you set your heart to and you love unconditionally, but continues to disappoint you," which MLB.com writer Michael Clair felt echoed "the kind of self-deprecation Mets fans are famous for."
+Of this interpretation, Casablancas said, "That wasn't my intention with the song, but I can’t argue with [it]."
+AllMusic reviewer Heather Phares described the lyrics as "Casablancas [...] telling off someone who's already long gone", while Helen Brown of The Independent felt it saw the band "[looking] back on their lost years."
+During the song, Casablancas verbally counts in Moretti by requesting "drums please, Fab".

 Spectrum Cultures Kevin Korber called the song as a "delicate mix of detached cool and melancholy", with Susan Hansen of Clash noting the song's progression "[building] before escalating in intensity, providing a soothing end to the blistering presentation".
-Casablancas's vocal delivery goes "from monotone to octave jumping".
-Ella Kemp of NME described the song's distinctive riff as sounding as if it was "put through a wind machine".
+The song's gradual buildup and anthemic feel led Lisa Wright of The Forty-Five to compare it to Frank Sinatra's 1969 song "My Way".
+Casablancas' vocal delivery goes "from monotone to octave jumping".
+Ella Kemp of NME described the song's distinctive riff as sounding had been "put through a wind machine".
 Helen Brown felt that the song would serve as a fitting soundtrack for the closing credits to the upcoming documentary adaptation of Lizzy Goodman's 2017 oral history Meet Me in the Bathroom, which heavily follows the Strokes.

 Music video

-A music video for the song was later released on July 24, 2020, to coincide with the Opening Day for the New York Mets, which had previously been delayed due to the COVID-19 pandemic.
+The band released a music video for the song on July 24, 2020, to coincide with the Opening Day for the New York Mets, which had been delayed due to the COVID-19 pandemic.
 Inspired by the opening titles of the sitcom Cheers, the video was directed by long-time collaborator Warren Fu and features work from eight different animators.
 It depicts New York City throughout various points of history; chronologically, it ends in the future with the city underwater, apparently as a result of climate change, adorned with banners featuring optimistic slogans concerning a better future.
 It also features nods to the Mets, with the team's "Ya Gotta Believe" slogan displayed on a poster, another banner reading "Class of '69", in reference to their 1969 World Series victory and it ends with Shea Stadium under water with a sign that says “Believe In Miracles,” another Mets rally cry.
 A photo of the band in their early days, from Nick Valensi's private photo collection, also appears.